pauld0051/pros_and_cons/README.md

 4. A world-country picker and state was to be used from https://geodata.solutions/, however, due to templating issues the scripts would not load correctly rendering the dropdown boxes inoperable.
 A local JSON file was employed to replace this method.
 This has the upper advantage of being unlimited in use as well as not relying on external API for reliability.

+5. Select tags using Materialize built in styling makes adding JavaScript DOM manipulation more difficult.
+This is because Materialize converts any new select element into a ul element, so it can apply custom styling to it.
+When using a document.createElement('option') command, instead of creating a new option, Materialize will create the styled dropdown option instead.
+To overcome this, jQuery is loaded in the base.html file at the top, along with Materialize CDN.
+This allows jQuery to be used on the edit_profile page without loading another instance of jQuery.
+From here, jQuery commands that Materialize use can be employed such as: ```$('#state').on('contentChanged', function () {
+  $(this).formSelect(); });```
+  from here the remainder of the jQuery and JavaScript for-loop can be coded and input int the select element at the appropriate location.
+Two sections of this code will appear, one for when a country change is made by the user (eventListener "change") and one for when the page loads, this means the user can change state if they have already selected a country.

 Happy coding!